-Welcome to Active Wild’s Rainforest Facts For Kids page – the ultimate guide to rainforests and the animals, plants and people that call them home.
-Find out all about rainforests and why they’re so special.
+Welcome to Active Wild’s ultimate guide to rainforests and the animals, plants and people that call them home: rainforest facts for kids, students & adults.
+Read on to find out all about rainforests and why they’re so important…

 Other Rainforest Articles at Active Wild

-- You can see an illustrated list of rainforest animals here: Rainforest Animals List.
+- You can see a list of rainforest animals (with pictures and information) here: Rainforest Animals List.

-- Find out exactly what tropical rain forests are: What Is A Tropical Rainforest?
+- Find out what a tropical rain forest actually is on this page: What Is A Tropical Rainforest?

 - Learn all about the world’s biggest and most famous rainforest here: Amazon Rainforest.

 - Find out exactly where the Amazon Rainforest is located using an interactive map: Where is the Amazon Rainforest Located?